woset-workshop/woset-workshop.github.io/README.md

 * **Please reference your open-source repository!** (because of this, review is NOT blind)

 Work in Progress Submissions (<5 min video):
-* Work in progress video in liu of a traditional poster session
+* Work in progress video in lieu of a traditional poster session
 * No paper submission required, video only!
 * Video will be put on WOSET site if accepted.